MagnetarRocket/steaview/README.md

 		*function1: lower

 		*function2: arise

+	*quickExit: Usually meant to be a shortcut to quickly exit starview without asking, default keyboard shortcut is `Ctrl+alt+esc`.

 ## Developing for starview
 As said with using starview, devloping apps for it is not what you had encounted